-• Recycling of electronics, scrap metal, batteries.

-Proper disposal of items that cannot be re-used or recycled (e.g., old florescent lights batteries and medications)
+- Recycling of electronics, scrap metal, batteries. - Proper disposal of items that cannot be re-used or recycled (e.g., old florescent lights batteries and medications)

-The River Forest Recycling Extravaganza celebrated in its 7th year in 2019
+Status: The River Forest Recycling Extravaganza celebrated in its 7th year in 2019 with many starts and stops as

-During 2012-2016 the event was organized by Julie Moller as part of the Green4Good Committee at District 90.
-After five years the program stopped due to lack of a market for electronics recycling and liability for the Green4Good committee.
-After a year, the event returned and was organized again by Ms. Moller under the Sustainability Commission.
-While the program is successful the amount of consumer electronics is beyond the capacity of a one-day event and beyond the volunteer capabilities to process the amount of materials.
-(Appendix E charts the materials collected each year)
+- During 2012-2016, the event was organized by Julie Moller as part of the Green4Good Committee at District 90. - After five years, the program stopped due to lack of a market for electronics recycling and liability for the Green4Good committee. - After a year, the event returned and was organized again by Ms. Moller under the Sustainability Commission. - While the program is successful, the amount of consumer electronics collected is beyond the capacity of a one-day event; further the amount of other materials collected is beyond volunteer capabilities to process.